Trish Cook

 Patricia Ann Cook (born 1 June 1964) is an Australian politician.
 She is a member of the Australian Labor Party (ALP) and is a member of the House of Representatives since 2025, representing the Western Australian seat of Bullwinkel.
 She worked as a nurse and midwife before entering politics.

 She was deputy shire president for the Shire of Mundaring, where she lives in Darlington, from 2023 to 2025.

 Education

 Cook first received a General Nursing Diploma from a St John of God hospital in 1985 before getting a Midwifery diploma in 1988, and receiving her bachelor of Health Science in 1996 from Edith Cowan University (ECU).
 Between 1999 and 2006 she attended Curtin University gaining a graduate diploma and masters in Occupational Health and Safety.
 She returned to ECU in 2016 to gain a PhD.

+Cook completed her PhD in 2026 at Edith Cowan University and is now both a registered nurse and Doctor of Philosophy.

 Career

 As a nurse she worked in regional areas of Western Australia such as Northam, and briefly in the Solomon Islands.
 While working under Occupational Health and Safety from 1996 she worked for the oil and gas sector until 2011.
 From 2008 to 2011 Cook was a lecturer at Curtin University for Occupational Health and Safety.
 She also worked as a tutor for undergraduate students at ECU at Joondalup from 2017 to 2021.